zlatko-minev/pyEPR/pyEPR/README.md

 Contains the core analysis and run functions.

 ##### toolbox
-Folder that contains key and utility modues used in pyEPR.
+Module  that contains key and utility modues used in pyEPR.
-- conversions:  conversion functions for Lj to Ej, Cj to Ej, and such.
 - plotting: useful in visualizaiton and analysis.
+- pythonic:  useful pythonic functions
+- report: used to plot reports

+##### calcs
+Module that contains calculation useful sub-modules
 - constants: numerical constants
-- pythonic:  useful pythonic functions
-- calcs_basic: epr to zpf, and other general functions
+- basic: epr to zpf, and other general functions
+- conversions:  conversion functions for Lj to Ej, Cj to Ej, and such.
-- calcs_transmon: transmon related functions
+- transmon: transmon related functions

 ##### hfss.py
 Interface functions with Ansoft HFSS.